Interval Sessions and Speed Work

 This means repetitions of ten times four hundred metres with forty five seconds of recovery between each repetition.

-This means two sets of eight times four hundred metres with forty five seconds of recovery between each repetition and five minutes rest between each set.
+This means two sets of eight times four hundred metres with thirty seconds of recovery between each repetition and five minutes rest between each set.

-I use the annotation of lower case r for recovery in seconds and higher case R for minutes.
-I also use brackets to denote recovery and square brackets to denote rest between sets.
+We use the notation of lower case r for recovery in seconds and higher case R for minutes.
+We also use brackets to denote recovery and square brackets to denote rest between sets.

 Both rest and recovery can be static where you are stood or active when you jog slowly, or a combination of both.
-This is denoted as follows: 10x400m(200m jog r).
+This is denoted as follows: 10x400m(45j).
+This denotes a 45 second jog.

-Here are some examples of the types of intervals we do:
+Here are some examples of the types of sessions we use: